unosquare/tubular2/README.md

 *:star:Please star this project if you find it useful!*

-New Tubular2 with Angular4 (Angular2) featuring:
+New Tubular2 with Angular4 (Angular2) and Angular Material 2 featuring:

 * Full Grid with sorting, filtering, exporting just like the previous Tubular 1 component.
 * Login component and internal bearer token authentication (WIP)